vgwb/Antura/docs/en/manual/classroom_guide.md

 - Objective: finish a quest or stop at time limit.
 - Benefits: self-paced learning, hidden secrets encourage replay.

-!!! tip "Teacher tip"
+> [!tip] Teacher tip
-    Give a micro-goal like “unlock 2 cards and take a screenshot of your Book”.
+> Give a micro-goal like “unlock 2 cards and take a screenshot of your Book”.

 #### 3. Group play / pair learning